Axel Kárason: Playing career

 Axel spent the early part of his career with Tindastóll and Skallagrímur.
 He was a key player on the Skallagrímur team that went to the 2006 Úrvalsdeild finals where it lost to Njarðvík.

 In 2015, Axel signed with Svendborg Rabbits, after five seasons with Værløse Basket, and remained there until 2017 when he moved back to the Icelandic Úrvalsdeild karla and signed with his hometown team, Tindastóll.

 On January 13, 2018, he helped Tindastóll to its first major title when they beat KR in Icelandic Basketball Cup finals.

 In September 2018, it was reported that Axel would not play during the 2018–2019 season.
-In an interview with Vísir.is, he stated that his departure from Tindastóll was due to personal reasons and denied rumors of his alleged unhappiness with the club signing Brynjar Þór Björnsson during the off-season.
+In an interview with Vísir.is, he stated that his departure from Tindastóll was for personal reasons and denied rumors of his alleged unhappiness with the club signing Brynjar Þór Björnsson during the off-season.

 In January 2019, Axel signed with Tindastóll for the rest of the season.

 In 2022, he went to the Úrvalsdeild finals for the fourth time in his career, 21 years after his first trip in 2001.

+In 2023, he won his first Icelandic championship after Tindastóll defeated Valur 3–2 in a finals rematch.